-Preventative car maintenance can be a pain in the ass.
-Or a hassle.
-Or a headache.
-But you know what’s more of a pain in the ass?
+Preventative car maintenance can be a pain in the butt, a hassle, and/or a headache.
+But you know what’s more of a pain?
 Dropping hundreds (or thousands) of dollars and having your car stuck at a mechanic’s shop.
 THAT is a hassle.
 THAT is a headache.
 And a lot of the problems that can land your car in the automobile hospital can be prevented.

 I’m assuming just now that you’re terribly excited to learn how to solve the problems before they happen.
 Just by simply taking the time to check the levels of your vehicle’s fluids and knowing the correct way in getting rid of low levels or old fluids.

 Part One is going to tackle the fluids that you, as a vehicle owner, can check with relative ease and learn how to maintenance and get rid of any low levels.